Playa PLEATHE! Kiely Williams Shares SHADY Meme After Former 3LW Nemesis Naturi Naughton Announces New Album

 It’s 2020 and 3LW is still beefing it seems.

-In a recent interview with PEOPLE Naturi Naughton announced she would be releasing new music.
+In a recent interview with PEOPLE, Naturi Naughton announced she would be releasing new music.
 Good news for fans, but the former 3LW singer may have triggered her former colleague Kiely Williams.
 In the interview, Naturi mentions that parts of her new album would revisit the tumultuous experiences she had while being in 3LW as a teen before getting kicked out of the band.

+3LW rose to fame in the early 2000s and was known for their hits “No More” and “Playas Gon’ Play.”
+Naturi sang alongside, Adrienne Bailon Houghton who now hosts the popular daytime talk show The Real, and Kiely Williams.

+Naughton left the group in 2002 and claimed that there were growing tensions between members as well as poor management.
+Before her departure, the group churned out their self entitled album in 2000 and a Girl Can Mack in 2002.

 Overall, Naturi, who has been in the entertainment business since she was 15, has a vision to create an album with “real” R&B inspired vibes.